 Love ALL humanity as yourself.
 Love ALL life.
 Life is a gift from God.

 To be PRO-LIFE, for me, means we need to value the mother’s life as well, in addition to the baby.
-We need to do better, as a society and as a church, to support women through their pregnancies.
+We need to do better, as a society and as a church, to support women through their pregnancies and to offer them life-saving options.
 We need foster families and adoptive families to accept and love these babies and for the parents (who are often minors themselves) to be loved and supported as well.

 We need a systemic change in helping families get out of poverty and to give children and teens healthy recreational outlets, keeping them away from substance abuse and prostitution.
 We need to instill self-worth into our kids, letting them know that they are valuable human beings who don’t need to be pressured into sex to “fit in” or to feel valued.
 We need to promote abstinence in addition to providing safe-sex education.

-And we, the church, are to be His hands and feet, protecting the preciousness of life with which He has gifted us.
+And we, the church, are to be His hands and feet, protecting the preciousness of life (both mother and baby) with which He has gifted us.

 Let’s share JESUS with the world!
 Let’s stand up for LOVE and LIFE!